Infinity-418/Stochastic-Interest-Rate/README.md

 ## Data Preprocessing

-The raw daily data contains transcription errors and trading gaps.
+The raw data had a few issues worth noting.
 The preprocessing pipeline:
 * **Strips whitespace:** Cleans column headers.
 * **Filters outlier spikes:** Detects single-day yield jumps/drops exceeding $4\sigma$ of daily moves that immediately reverse.
 Running this filter *before* reindexing ensures that holiday gaps (like Veterans Day on November 11, 2020) do not duplicate the spike via forward-filling.
 This successfully corrects the November 10, 2020 outlier from `0.406%` to `0.149%`.
 * **Aligns to business days:** Reindexes to a business-day calendar (`freq='B'`) and forward-fills weekends/market holidays ($\Delta t = 1/252$ year).